QAnon slogans disappearing from mainstream sites, say researchers

 Their report said the recent trend showed "the QAnon movement may be moving on from Q as it once defined itself and morphing during Biden's presidency".

 But the researchers said the reduction in typical QAnon discussions correlated most strongly with major social media platforms' moves to counter the conspiracy by removing accounts connected to it.
-See the report: (bit.ly/3wAXlAx)
+See the report: (https://bit.ly/3wAXlAx)

 The findings do not mean that the conspiracy theory is vanishing altogether.
 QAnon accounts have been seen to evade sites' restrictions by avoiding certain terms and using new coded language.